 Rocky’s Burger Bus is a 1960s-era urban transit bus long ago run aground, now semi-permanently anchored just outside the east entrance of the Crossroads Farmers Market.
-Here are some of the best burgers in the West.
+Here are some of the best burgers in the beef-happy province of Alberta.

-Order food by stepping up on a metal grate at the window near what used to be the driver’s seat.
-We recommend asking for a double hamburger and French fries.
-Then, expect to wait a while.
-Although it is casual in the extreme and frills are minimal, Rocky's cuisine cannot honestly be called fast food.
-Each hamburger is hand-pattied thick enough that it takes a while to cook on the inside-the-bus grill.
+Order food by stepping up to a window near what used to be the driver’s seat.
+Expect to wait a while.
+Although it is casual in the extreme and frills are minimal, Rocky’s cuisine cannot honestly be called fast food.
+Each 10-ounce hamburger is hand-pattied thick enough that it takes a while to cook on the inside-the-bus grill.
 Potatoes are cut and fried to order; and when things get busy – as they do at lunch when pickup trucks and Mercedes fight for parking space – the French fry production runs behind demand.

 Hamburgers are broader than their buns, cooked through but astonishingly succulent, with craggy black outsides that have crunch and savor like thick bacon.
 A single is a big sandwich.
 A double is a meat orgy.